-M. LaFarge is a composer of the highest rank of both vocal Though known best as coacher and and piano music.
-Though known best as coacher and accompanist, he is also a high barytone and a very success-Communicate with Miss Mae ful teacher of voice culture.
-Collins for all appointments.
+M. LaFarge is a composer of the highest rank of both vocal and piano music.
+Though known best as coacher and accompanist, he is also a high barytone and a very successful teacher of voice culture.
+Communicate with Miss Mae Collins for all appointments.